 Monitoring Requirements Not Met for Ohioville Borough Municipal Authority

-Our water system violated several drinking water standards over the past year.
+Our water system violated several drinking water standards in 2019-2022.
 Even though these were not emergencies, as our customers, you have a right to know what happened and what we did to correct these situations.